 Before you centralize this functionality, ensure that the single server that you want to use as the central CA is reachable at a unique hostname other than (or in addition to)

 puppet.
-Next, point all agent requests to the centralized CA master, either by configuring each agent or through DNS
+Next, point all agent requests to the centralized CA server, either by configuring each agent or through DNS

 On every agent, set the

 ca_server setting in

 puppet.conf (in the

 [main] configuration block) to the hostname of the server acting as the certificate authority.
 If you have a large number of existing nodes, it is easiest to do this by managing

 puppet.conf with a Puppet module and a template.

 Note: Set this setting before provisioning new nodes, or they won't be able to complete their initial agent run.

 SRV records at a central CA

 If you use